$pp$-waves as exact solutions to ghost-free infinite derivative gravity: pp-wave Solutions

-which is the same field equation satisfied by the pp-wave solutions of Einstein's gravity.
-All analytic solutions are known \cite{book} for equation (\ref{PP-Einstein}).
-For the sake of simplicity, we consider the following solution\footnote{This solution is the gravitational plane wave solution of Einstein's theory \cite{book2}.
-Observe that this solution is not singular at the origin unlike the gravitational shock wave solutions produced by the point particle. }
+which is exactly the field equation satisfied by the pp-wave solutions of Einstein's gravity.
+In other words, $pp$ wave solutions of the source-free Einstein's gravity is also the solutions of IDG.
+Notice that all the analytic solutions of (\ref{greq}) are very well-known \cite{book}.
+As an example, the gravitational plane wave solution of Einstein's theory is given as follows

 where $A(u)$ and $B(u)$ are any arbitrary smooth functions of null coordinate $u$.
-By using this solution, one has

-To find the solution, one must calculate the action of $e^{\frac{\partial_\perp^{2}}{M^2}}$ on $V(u,x,y)$ via the Fourier transform.
-Therefore, after using the Fourier transform and calculating related integrals, the pp-wave solution for IDG can be found as
+Observe that, as expected, the non-local interactions do not play any role in the source-free theory \cite{Kilicarslan2} since the field equations are linear for the $pp$-wave metric ansatz.
+To see the non-local effects, we will consider the null source coupled field equations in the Sec.\ref{secv}.